learning-zone/javascript-basics/README.md

 console.log(user.lang); // setter used to set lang as fr
 ```
 #### Q. How do you define property on Object constructor?
 The Object.defineProperty() static method is used to define a new property directly on an object, or modifies an existing property on an object, and returns the object.
-Let's see an example to know how to define property,
 ```javascript
 const newObject = {};